plopez9/Capstone-Demo/README.md

 npm run test:coverage
 ```

+#### CI/CD Pipeline

+This repository uses GitHub Actions to automate the CI/CD pipeline.
+The pipeline runs only on push events to the main branch and is not triggered for other branches.

+Workflow Overview

+1. Checks out Repo
+2. Sets up Node.js (version 21.7) and caches dependencies
+3. Installs dependencies
+4. Builds project
+5. Checks Linting
+6. Runs unit-tests

+Passing Criteria

+- The pipeline must pass both linting and tests for the workflow to succeed.
+- If any step fails, the workflow stops, and changes will not be merged into main.

+To manually trigger the workflow for other branches, consider running it via GitHub Actions → Workflow Dispatch.

+## Learn More

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

-## Learn More

 To learn more about Next.js, take a look at the following resources: